-In the 80s, Sega was huge in the arcades and the appetite was there to bring the arcade experience home, this is where the Sega Mega Drive stepped in bringing not just Sega arcade classics to the home, but a range of additional Sega exclusive and excellent third party titles to gamers.
+In the 80s Sega was huge in the arcades and the appetite was there to bring the arcade experience home, this is where the Sega Mega Drive stepped in bringing not just Sega arcade classics to the home, but a range of additional Sega exclusive and excellent third-party titles to gamers.

-Street Fighter II: Special Champion Edition – 1993
+1. Street Fighter II: Special Champion Edition – 1993

-We start off with something that was the envy of Mega Drive owners in 1992 when the SNES received it’s port of the original Street Fighter II.
+We start off with something that was the envy of Sega Mega Drive / Genesis owners in 1992 when the SNES received its port of the original Street Fighter II.
 But all good things did indeed come to those who waited, in the form of Street Fighter II: Special Champion Edition for the Mega Drive.

-With the 6 button controller, it plays wonderfully, the only real shame are the poor quality speech samples, but other than that, it is arguably one of the better console ports of Street Fighter 2.
+With the 6-button controller, it plays wonderfully, the only real shame is the poor quality speech samples, but other than that, it is arguably one of the better console ports of Street Fighter 2.

-Streets of Rage 2 – 1993
+2. Streets of Rage 2 – 1993

 Similar to Sonic 2 in that the original Streets of Rage was hugely successful, Sega did it again with Streets of Rage 2 and made an excellent game even better.
 Bigger sprites, more animation frames, more moves, more enemies and the legendary Yuzo Koshiro soundtrack.

-Gunstar Heroes – 1993
+3. Gunstar Heroes – 1993

-Gunstar Heroes is a later game in the Mega Drive library, being released in 1993.
-The game sees the main characters, the Gunstars, fighting against enemies to recover four all-powerful gems.
+Gunstar Heroes is a later game in the Sega Mega Drive / Genesis library, being released in 1993.
+The game sees the main characters, the Gunstar’s, fighting against enemies to recover four all-powerful gems.

 A latecomer to the Mega Drive, but certainly can be considered one of the best Mega Drive games.

-ToeJam & Earl – 1991
+4. ToeJam & Earl – 1991

 ToeJam & Earl is a Sega classic and the characters were very much considered part of Sega’s key franchises and mascots upon its release in 1991.

 Levels are randomly generated islands all set up in layers above, which you need to progress through via elevators (or lifts if you are British!).
-You collect all kinds of power ups that are wrapped in presents scattered across the land to help you on your quest.
+You collect all kinds of power-ups that are wrapped in presents scattered across the land to help you on your quest.

-Sonic The Hedgehog 2 – 1992
+5. Sonic The Hedgehog 2 – 1992

-Sonic 2 had the unenviable task of following up one of the greatest games to date on the Mega Drive.
+Sonic 2 had the unenviable task of following up on one of the greatest games to date on the Sega Mega Drive / Genesis.
 But, to cut straight to the chase, Sega only went and pulled it off!

-Sonic 2 built on the original titles concepts and improved upon them significantly.
+Sonic 2 built on the concepts of the original title and improved upon them significantly.
 Not only did we now have a second controllable character in Miles “Tails” Prower complete with a split screen 2 player mode, brand new 3D style special stages, and a new spin dash move which proved really useful to move from a standstill quickly and overall longer game.

-Desert Strike – 1992
+6. Desert Strike – 1992

 1992 and gaming saw a lot of Gulf War inspired games and none perhaps so popular as Desert Strike.

-It has a nice steady pace which complements the missions which includes destroying enemy buildings and targets, rescuing hostages, capturing enemies all while being sure to keep an eye on your fuel levels and ammo.
-These can be replenished by finding ammo crates and oil barrels which can be winched up by your helicopter.
+It has a nice steady pace that complements the missions which include destroying enemy buildings and targets, rescuing hostages, and capturing enemies all while being sure to keep an eye on your fuel levels and ammo.
+These can be replenished by finding ammo crates and oil barrels that can be winched up by your helicopter.

-Aladdin – 1993
+7. Aladdin – 1993

 You take on enemies using your sword or by using a limited supply of apples, which you can top up by collecting more as you progress through levels.

-It frequently finds itself on many best Mega Drive games lists It is no wonder that Aladdin became one of the best selling games for the system.
+It frequently finds itself on many best Mega Drive games lists It is no wonder that Aladdin became one of the best-selling games for the system.

-Road Rash II – 1992
+8. Road Rash II – 1992

 A brilliant concept, combining bike road racing with combat, you steam along levels choosing to either slickly overtake opponents and go for the win, or use your fist, kick and weapons to knock them into the gravel.

 Very much more of the same, Road Rash II is very much a natural progression from the original game.
 The game engine, visuals and sound are the same, but somehow Road Rash II feels like a more refined game.

-It is a fantastic game though, but has a limited life span as the gameplay does get very repetitive and is quite a grind to work your way through to completion.
+It is a fantastic game though but has a limited lifespan as the gameplay does get very repetitive and is quite a grind to work your way through to completion.

-OutRun – 1991
+9. Out Run – 1991

 OutRun introduces a concept where you choose your own route, with the road splitting off into two directions at the end of each section.
 Each stage has its own surroundings with the visuals such as the sky and road surface changing.

 Another iconic element of the game is the soundtrack.
 All of the arcade original music is included; Magical Sound Shower, Splash Wave and Passing Breeze.

-Golden Axe 2 – 1992
+10. Golden Axe 2 – 1992

-There is not anything huge that differentiates the original game to the sequel, in fact many people seem to prefer the original, possibly because of its links to it’s bigger brother arcade version.
+There is not anything huge that differentiates the original game from the sequel, in fact, many people seem to prefer the original, possibly because of its links to its bigger brother arcade version.

-I consider Golden Axe 2 simply a natural progression to the original game and one which is refined in many ways.
+I consider Golden Axe 2 simply a natural progression to the original game and one which is defined in many ways.
 There are three playable characters; Ax Battler, Tyris Flare and Gilius Thunderhead battling through lands overrun by a new evil clan, this time led by Dark Guld.